peterhonne/MindBridge/README.md

 In the future, MindBridge will also bridge connections between individuals and mental health experts, extending professional guidance beyond session hours and ensuring continuity of care.

-**Why I built this:** Mental health support shouldn't be a luxury
-**What it does:** Bridges individuals to their own minds and eventually to mental health professionals
-**My goal:** Reinforce therapy, not replace it - providing support when experts aren't available

 ## Project Status

 This is an ongoing, long-term project with significant work ahead for production readiness.
 The current version represents the output of a foundational three-week development sprint, the goal of which was to rapidly build and deploy a feature-rich core platform.